jkt610/xcs/README.markdown

 ### Intro

-While building/cleaning Xcode project from command line is trivial task (hint: xcodebuild), managing the project content used to be the hard one.
-Not any more. xcs provides set of Thor tasks for adding/removing groups/files from xcode project
+While building/cleaning Xcode project from command line is trivial task (hint: xcodebuild), managing the project content used to be the hard one. **xcs** is supposed to solve this problem: it provides a minimal set of tasks for adding/removing files for existing Xcode projects.

 ### Installation